Pregnancy week 12: Week by week pregnancy guide

 There are so many exciting things your little one can do now, one of them being able to curl his teeny fingers and toes.
-As for you, well, you're surely feeling that baby bump expand.
-What does that mean?
-It's time to go shopping for new maternity clothes!
+Plus, its time to go maternity clothes shopping, thanks to your growing bump.

 Welcome to the last week of the first trimester!
-You’ll be glad to know that after the 12th week, the chances of a miscarriage drop significantly.
+You’ll be glad to know that after pregnancy week 12, the chances of a miscarriage drop significantly.
 Joy!
 And, if you’re expecting twins, your little bump will be showing too.

 In this week by week pregnancy guide, you’ll learn that: